-Transfers between the Plan and the FBHS Hourly Plan occur due to participant changes in status from hourly to salaried, or vice versa, or transfers between Companies.
-Effective May 30, 2019, hourly paid employees of Therma-Tru, along with their assets, liabilities and account balances, were transferred from the FBHS Hourly Plan to the Plan.
-Effective on November 1, 2019, the assets, liabilities and account balances attributable to Fiberon salaried participants in the Fiber Composites, LLC 401(k) Plan were merged into the Plan.
-Total transfers to the Plan were \$37,698 and \$2,082 during the years ended December 31, 2019 and 2018, respectively.
-Transfers from the Plan were \$852 and \$252 during the years ended December 31, 2019 and 2018, respectively.
+Transfers between the Plan and the FBHS Retirement Savings Plan occur due to participant changes in status from hourly to salaried, or vice versa, or transfers between the Companies.
+Effective May 30, 2019, hourly paid employees of Therma-Tru, along with their assets, liabilities and account balances, were transferred from the Plan to the FBHS Retirement Savings Plan.
+Effective November 1, 2019, the assets, liabilities and account balances attributable to Fiberon hourly paid participants in the Fiber Composites, LLC 401(k) were merged into the Plan.
+Total transfers from the Plan were \$29,890 and \$2,082 for the years ended December 31, 2019 and 2018, respectively.
+Total transfers into the Plan were \$3,459 and \$252 for the years ended December 31, 2019 and 2018, respectively.